solvosci/slv-manufacture/mrp_production_buttons_manager/readme/DESCRIPTION.rst

-Generalize deny access to buttons to Non-Managers
+- Generalize deny access to buttons to Non-Managers
+- Add confirmation when canceling a production